 Community and charity

 Finally, a real highlight of the year is our annual RAG Week.
 A week filled with lunchtime shows, sponsored events and some very entertaining costumes, all in the name of charity.
-Organised by our Senior Student leadership team, we were able to raise just over £15,000 for our 3 chosen charities in 2022: the Bakiga Community Project, Alzheimer's Society and Cancer Research UK.
-In 2023, we raise money for Relief for Ukraine, Teenage Cancer Trust, the Royal Marsden Cancer Charity and St George’s Hospital Charity; supporting those internationally, nationally and locally.
+Organised by our Senior Student leadership team, we were able to raise just over £17,000 for four chosen charities (nominated and chosen by sixth form students) in 2023: Teenage Cancer Trust, St George's Hospital, The Royal Marsden and DEC Ukraine Humanitarian Appeal, supporting those internationally, nationally and locally.
 Charities are nominated by Year 12 and 13 students every year in assembly, a powerful occasion where sixth formers speak passionately about organisations close to their hearts.